 Java & XML Tool Overview

-As mentioned in the introduction Sun now provides these tools for XML Processing in Java:
+As mentioned in the introduction Java now contains these tools for XML Processing in Java:

 In the following sections I will talk a bit about what these tools are, and what their purposes are.